anasAnonymous/Digital-Forensics/Lab10/tasks.md

 I used `hash-identifier` to identify the type of hash and I found out that it was a `MD5` hash.
 ![hashId1](https://github.com/anasAnonymous/Digital-Forensics/assets/123714177/2c1f3a33-463e-4e99-81d4-55bfef0ec8c7)

-This was the command I used:
+This was the command I used to crack the hash:
 `hashcat -a 3 -m 0 48bb6e862e54f2a795ffc4e541caed4d --show`

 I used `-m 0` for `MD5`.